AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-51574-image-not-updated-on-frontend-when-replaced-with-another-image.md

 <u>Steps to reproduce</u>:

 1. Create a product with a few images.
-1. Edit the product and upload an image with a known name *(eg: image.jpg)*.
+1. Edit the product and upload an image with a known name (Example: *image.jpg*).
 1. Save the product.
 1. Edit the product again and delete the old version of the image, and upload the new version of the image with the same name *(make sure the new version is visibly different to see the issue)*.
 1. Save the product.
 Both admin and frontend displays the images as expected.